Scottish Weddings and their Traditional Practices

 Ceremonies that Includes Ancient Scottish Traditions

 Getting married anywhere in the world with just about anyone isn’t as cut and dry as one may think.
-Just because you have someone officiating a wedding doesn’t mean that it will go according to plan, so to help avoid running into any unnecessary obstacles down the line, here are a few important points you need to consider before committing to anything officially.
+Just because you have someone officiating a typical scottish Wedding doesn’t mean that it will go according to plan, so to help avoid running into any unnecessary obstacles down the line, here are a few important points you need to consider before committing to anything officially.

 QUAICH – The famous love cup.